unbless3d/blog/readme.md

 label: About me
 order: -100
 icon: person-fill
+author:
+    name: unbless3d
 ---

-Hi, I'm Unbless3d - A random infosec student and this is my attempt on a blog where I will post stuff I found or I think is interesting.
+Hi, I'm unbless3d - A random infosec student and this is my attempt on a blog where I will post stuff I found or I think is interesting.